IamMac208/my-website/README.md

 My website in Nuxt.js and some bad practice...

-please note that project still work in progress.
+currently still work in progress